Alireza-Ghazanfari-0/Forkify-food-recipe-search/README.md

     Navigate to the project folder:

-cd Forkify-food-recipe-search
+2. cd Forkify-food-recipe-search

-Install dependencies (requires Node.js & NPM):
+3. Install dependencies (requires Node.js & NPM):

-npm install
+4. npm install

-Start the development server:
+5. Start the development server:

-npm start
+6. npm start

-Open your browser at:
+7. Open your browser at:

     http://localhost:1234
+***

-⚠️ Important for Users in Iran
+## ⚠️ Important for Users in Iran

 Some API services may be restricted in Iran.
 Please use a proxy or VPN to ensure full functionality of the app.
-📁 Project Structure
+***

-💡 Project Background
+## 💡 Project Background

 The idea for this project comes from Jonas Schmedtmann's JavaScript learning course, with added features and personal improvements such as: